cgomesu/website/_posts/2020-11-24-Mesh-networking-openwrt-batman.md

 [![Alfa AWUS036NH](/assets/posts/2020-11-24-mesh-networking-openwrt-batman/AWUS036NH.jpg){:.PostImage}](/assets/posts/2020-11-24-mesh-networking-openwrt-batman/AWUS036NH.jpg)

 All that said, most home users will be just fine with a cheapo, used, old, and single-band router.
 For a brand reference, TP-Link has good and affordable devices that can be used in a mesh networking project without issues.
 If you're new to this, start from here (small, simple) and think about efficiency over power.
 You don't need to drive a Lamborghini to get a snack at the grocery store.
+For additional resources, skip to the section called [Useful hardware resources](#useful-hardware-resources) down below.

 ## Hardware-specific configurations
 Every once in a while, I run into hardware that is capable of operating in `mesh point` mode but the default OpenWrt firmware uses a module for the wireless adapter that is loaded with incompatible parameters.
 Here is a list of a few of the known ones and their solution.

-Please notice that the following configurations applied to an older version of the OpenWrt firmware--namely, **OpenWrt 19**--and might not apply to the latest release versions.
-Always test your device using the default module configuration first.
-{: .notice--warning }

 ### ath9k modules
 If your device uses the `ath9k` module, there's a chance that you'll need to enable the `nohwcrypt` parameter of the module to use the mesh *with encryption*.
 First, however, try without changing the default module parameters.
 After rulling out possible typos in the network and wireless configuration files, try the following: